jferrettiboke/react-stripe-app-example/README.md

 * [Security](https://stripe.com/docs/security)
 * [Tokens (API)](https://stripe.com/docs/api#tokens)

-This app example will use tokens for different parts:
+This app example will implement:

 * [x] Account tokens
 * [x] Bank account tokens
 * [ ] PII (Personally Identifiable Information) tokens
+* [ ] File uploads for identity documents

 In addition, it is a good opportunity to master and see a more complex use case about handling forms with React Final Form.